a-i-a-d/Tankie/README.md

 ![](media/tankie.png)

 ## Description
 Tankie is a DFRobot Devastator Tank platform controlled by a ESP8266 micro controller and a SparkFun Dual TB6612FNG Motor Driver.
 It can be connected to an existing WiFi network or provide an access point to connect to.
-Remote control works via json transfered over a web socket.
+Remote control works via websocket.
 Additionally a pan/tilt bracket kit with two servos is installed on top, which can be used to attach a camera and move that around.

 This repository only contains the motor and pan/tilt control, no video or audio input.
 For this an additional raspberry pi zero2 with a camera needs to be installed, the configuration of that will be put in a different repository.